akileshbadrinaaraayanan/A3C_grid_world/README.md

 The environment is more complex in this case with more number of obstacles as well as obstacles that move in both the directions (left-to-right and right-to-left).
 For train time, the below files are used:

-grid_env_r3.py contains the implementation A3C algorithm.
+grid_env_r3.py contains the implementation of A3C algorithm.

 environment_a3c_r3.py is the code for 2D environment.